 How to get there: To get to Cockatoo Island, visitors can take a ferry from Circular Quay.
 The ferry ride takes approximately 20 minutes, and ferries run regularly throughout the day.
 In addition to its historical significance, Cockatoo Island is also a fun place to go camping!

 Brett Whiteley Studio

 As Kate mentioned in the first section, Wendy Whiteley partly created her ‘secret’ garden as a way of dealing with grief after the death of her ex-husband, Australian artist Brett Whiteley.
-Brett Whiteley is possibly one of my favourite artists and was quite famous. although he tragically died of a drug overdose in 1992.
+Brett Whiteley is possibly one of my favourite artists and was quite famous, although he tragically died of a drug overdose in 1992.

 Brett Whitely was born in a suburb of Sydney and spent many years living in the city – some of his most famous paintings are of the view over Lavender Bay, which is where Wendy Whiteley’s Secret Garden is located and where they lived together.
-During the last four years of his life, he worked in a studio in Surry Hills, which was converted into the Brett Whiteley Studio museum by the Art Gallery of New South Wales.
+During the last four years of his life, he worked in a studio in Surry Hills, which was converted into the Brett Whiteley Studio Museum by the Art Gallery of New South Wales after his death.
 If you enjoy art, and especially if you like the work of Brett Whiteley, this is a fascinating little museum where you can see everything strewn about as if Whiteley will walk back through the door and keep painting.